 Get Rid of Standing Water

 If you can, get rid of any standing water around your unit.
 You can use a shovel to create a makeshift drain to carry water safely away from your unit.
-Also, remove any debris that you see that may have settled around your condenser due to the flooding.
+Also, remove any debris that you see that may have settled around your outside condenser due to the flooding.

-Contact Gator Air & Energy for AC Repair and Maintenance
+Contact Gator Air & Energy for AC Condenser Sevices

 If you have experienced any of the problems listed above, we can help you repair your outdoor condenser and get it back to running efficiently as quickly as possible.
 Also, we recommend regular AC maintenance service is performed on your unit every 6 months.
 During our service, we inspect, clean, and tune up the outdoor condenser to make sure it works properly.